Retro64XYZ/retro64xyz.github.io/_posts/2018-04-19-introduction-to-tor.md

 Bombing.
 This behavior would not be illegal under this new bill it would appear.

+Microsoft is in [court][courtcloud] already due to the passing of this bill.
+I want to know what was on the server the government is after.

 ## Protest Fatigue

 Can we forever be outraged?
 How can we stay angry forever?
 We fought SOPA,